quarkiverse/quarkus-langchain4j/samples/fraud-detection/README.md

 This demo showcases the implementation of a simple fraud detection system using LLMs (GPT-4 in this case).

+The demo is using two different methods to detect fraud:

+- Based on the amount of the transactions
+- Based on the distance between two cities

 ## The Demo

 ### Setup